-The Discover Natural Fibres Initiative (DNFI) was created in January 2010 as an outgrowth of the International Year of Natural Fibres 2009, declared by the United Nations General Assembly.

-DNFI is a voluntary association of individuals and organizations who work to further the interests of natural fibres by serving as a platform for information exchange, including statistics on fibre production and use, and by working to raise awareness of the benefits of natural fibre industries to the world economy, environment and consumers (www.dnfi.org).
+Discover Natural Fibres Initiative DNFI Innovation in Natural Fibres Awards 2023 The deadline for award submissions is 8 September 2023 March 30, 2023 For Immediate Release The Discover Natural Fibres Initiative (DNFI) was created in January 2010 as an outgrowth of the International Year of Natural Fibres 2009, declared by the United Nations General Assembly.
+DNFI is a voluntary association of individuals and organizations who work to further the interests of natural fibres by serving as a platform for information exchange, including statistics on fiber production and use, and by working to raise awareness of the benefits of natural fibre industries to the world economy, environment and consumers (www.dnfi.org).
 Anyone with an interest in natural fibres is welcome to join DNFI by registering on the web site.

-Nominations for the 2022 DNFI Innovation in Natural Fibres Award are now being accepted.

-Candidates for the DNFI Innovation Award 2022 should send the appropriate submission form to DNFI, e-mail: Secretariat@DNFI.org.
-Forms are on the web site: www.dnfi.org/dnfi-award/
+Nominations for the 2023 DNFI Innovation in Natural Fibres Award are now being accepted.
+Candidates for the DNFI Innovation Award 2023 should send the appropriate submission form to DNFI, e-mail: Secretariat@DNFI.org.
+Forms are available on the DNFI web site.
 Awards will be judged in three categories:

 - Innovative products/components or applications

 - Innovative processes/procedures

 - Research and science

 Evaluation criteria are:

-- Outstanding scientific work and technical feasibility - Level of improvement or effectiveness of the innovation over existing products or processes - Degree to which the innovative product or process has been implemented - Potential for opening new outlets, markets or sectors for products made of natural fibres
+- Outstanding scientific work and technical feasibility - Level of improvement or effectiveness of the innovation over existing products or processes - Degree to which the innovative product or process has been implemented - Potential for opening new outlets, markets or sectors for products made of natural fibres Deadline:

-Deadline:

-• Closing date for applications: 9 September 2022
+Closing date for applications: 8 September 2023 Judging Procedures:

-Judging Procedures:

-A sub-committee of DNFI members will choose the award winner.
+• A sub-committee of DNFI members will choose the award winner.
 The results of the judging shall be final.
 There will be no right of appeal.
+Intellectual Property Rights: